rahul9149637/resturant-website/README.md

 # resturant-website
-this is easy to book any resturant from
+this is easy to book